Poonam Soni: 1990s

+2000s

 In 2006, the LVMH Moet Hennessy group invited Soni to showcase at the opening of the Incredible India show in Paris.
 In 2009, her 'Monochromes' collection was listed as a Global Trend 2009 in the Italian Forecast book.
+They were also successfully auctioned in Delhi.

+2010s

 In 2010 she designed a piece of jewelry called Itai Doshin in an exclusive auction by Eco Art, which was supported by Prince Albert II of Monaco.

 In 2011 Poonam Soni was invited by Eco Art supported by Prince Albert II to take part in a global parade with 32 select designers worldwide.
 The falcon brooch created by Soni was sold in an auction at Abu Dhabi by Lord Mark Poltimore of Sotheby’s during the Grand Prix Finale under the patronage of Sheikh Nahayan Mabarak Al-Nahayan.

-Platinum Guild approached Poonam Soni to change the face of Platinum jewelry in India.
+Platinum Guild approached Poonam Soni in 2010 to change the face of Platinum jewelry in India.